ionic-team/ionic-portals/website/docs/appflow/getting-started.md

 sidebar_label: Getting Started
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 # Getting Started

 Appflow is the tool used to build and distribute your web bundles across your team and deploy Live Updates to your end users.

 You can login to Appflow [here](https://ionic.io/login), either using your email address or an org slug if one has been provided to you.

+## Accessing the debug project

 We will be using the [portals-debug-app](https://github.com/ionic-team/portals-debug-app) repository for the purpose of this tutorial, however Appflow will support any web app that can be compiled with npm or yarn.